The atoms of graph product von Neumann algebras: Classification of atoms

 This shows the claim for $vw$ and hence completes the induction.

-Next, we show that the nonzero terms in the sum are orthogonal.
-Of course, the sums associated to two different words are orthogonal by construction of $H$.
-Now consider two terms associated to the same word $w$, and let their indices be $a_t$, $b_t$ and $a_t'$, $b_t'$ respectively for $t = 1$, \dots, $\ell$.
-Let $m$ be the first index where $(a_m,b_m) \neq (a_m',b_m')$.
-Then there is some $\vec{k}$ such that
+Next, we show the claimed orthogonality.
+Of course, terms associated to two different words in $\cW$ are orthogonal by construction of $H$.
+Now consider two distinct terms associated to the same word $w \in \cW_\ell$, and suppose they correspond to choices $\vec\jmath \in [\vec n]$, and $a_t, b_t \in [n(t)]$; and ${\vec\jmath\,}' \in [\vec n]$, and $a_t', b_t' \in [n(t)]$ respectively.
+If either term vanishes, there is nothing to prove, so we may assume the inner products weighting them are non-zero.
+Hence we have